The Great Escape II: The Untold Story: Home media

-When released on VHS, nearly an hour and a half of footage was cut out from the film.
+When released on VHS, nearly an hour and a half was cut out from the full miniseries.

+In September 2024, Film Chest released The Great Escape II: The Untold Story for the first time on Blu-Ray with the complete two-episode, 178-minute cut.
+In December 2024, Arrow Video released the full two-episode, 178-minute cut on a 4K UHD Blu-Ray exclusively as a bonus feature on the limited edition 4K UHD Blu-Ray set of the original film.

 Reception

 Critical response

 The film was nominated for the Outstanding Sound Mixing for a Miniseries or a Special award at the Primetime Emmy Awards.